metagusano/metabarcoding_scripts/README.md

 3. Collapses MOTUs with the same species identification (only those above a similarity threshold with the reference sequence)

 Arguments: <br />
  -_i_: Input file.
 Must be a .csv file with at least the following columns: "id", "rank" and "sequence".
-All records in "rank" column must be written in lowercase.
-No default. <br />
+All records in "rank" column must be written in lowercase. <br />
  -_o_: Resulting curated table.
 Default: input file_curated.csv. <br />
  -_t_: Proportion of reads suspected of have suffered tag switching.
 No percentage.
 Default: 0.001. <br />
  -_r_: Minumum number of reads in total to consider a MOTU as a true occurrence.
 Default: 3. <br />